 - Developing e-government

 The State Secretariat for Economic Affairs (SECO) plays a central role in the SME promotion policy.
 It works in close cooperation with various partners, including the center of excellence for the internationalization of enterprises Switzerland Global Enterprise, Swiss Export Risk Insurance (SERV) and the four Swiss cooperative guarantee companies.
 The State Secretariat for Education, Research and Innovation (SEFRI) is also involved to ensure the best possible framework conditions.
 Among the other important partners are the associations representing the economy, such as the Union Suisse des Arts et Métiers (USAM), the Fédération des entreprises suisses (economiesuisse), and the umbrella associations of various sectors.

-How is an SME defined in Switzerland?
+How is an SME defined in Switzerland and the EU?

 Although there is no official definition of the concept of an SME in Switzerland, the SECO uses a single and unique criterion: the number of employees.
 Any commercial enterprise, regardless of its legal structure and activity, is considered to be an SME if it employs fewer than 250 people, i.e. between 1 and 249 employees.
-This threshold is also used in the European Union.

 SMEs in figures